-Completion of the Vehicle Safety Inspection Checklist form, including the second signature, should be completed PRIOR to the event.
-You will need to scan or photograph your completed form and email a copy to the registrar prior a week prior to the event.
-There will be no forms supplied at the facility.
+Completion of the Safety Inspection Checklist form, including the second signature, should be completed PRIOR to the event.
+You will need to bring your completed and signed Safety Inspection Checklist form to the registration table, either at the AC Hotel on Friday evening, or at the track, in order to get checked in.

 Morning of event:

 - After entering the facility proceed to the registration table to check in and get your car numbers/letters and wristband.

 - Find a place to park in the paddock